ajahne/blog/_drafts/2018-06-29-the-hard-thing-about-hard-things-notes.md

 ## Chapter 5: Take care of the people, the products, and the profits - in that order
 - Hire based on strength
 - Difference between wartime hires and peacetime hires.
-Sometimes you need people with drive and passion and strengths you need that may not be a cultural fit
+Sometimes you need people with the drive/passion/strengths you need, but they may not be a cultural fit
 - People, products, then profits
 - Make the company a “good place to work”.
 - Train your people